Bita7457/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-file 7: Create a script that creates a directory named my_first_directory in the /tmp/ directory.
+file 8: Move the file betty from /tmp/ to /tmp/my_first_directory.